jackxxu/classendar/README.md

 ## How It Works

-You decorate your base class with `@dated_class`.
+You decorate your base class with `@classendar_base`.
 Then, you create subclasses named with a date suffix (e.g., `Foo_20250701`).
 When you call the `get` method with a `version_date` date object, the correct subclass is chosen automatically.

 ```mermaid
 timeline